 Participants are also given the opportunity to attend specialized programming in the following areas:

 REI Fellows Program: A unique opportunity offered to fellows within the reproductive medical field.
 Fellows share and display their research to medical professionals attending the conference.
 The top research will be shared as an oral presentation during the Scientific Session.

-Mental Health Day: A captivating forum that brings together experts of the mental health profession and reproductive medicine colleagues for an open discussion on how to counsel patients who face difficult decisions.
+Mental Health of ART Patients: A captivating forum that brings together experts of the mental health profession and reproductive medicine colleagues for an open discussion on how to counsel patients who face difficult decisions.

 CEO Summit: A special CEO Summit dinner meeting allows an opportunity for only the top business leaders to collaborate on timely issues.